herrera-ignacio/java-handbook/kafka/topics/README.md

 ![](2021-06-09-15-33-35.png)

 > Events with the same key (denoted by their color in the figure) are written to the same partition.
 Note that both producers can write to the same partition if appropriate.

+* Each partition is an independent, ordered, and immutable, sequence of records.

+* ORdering is guaranteed only at the partition level.

+* Each record is assigned a sequential number called **offset**.